Call for Proposals

 The NBCC brings together advocates within the First Food Field, including representatives from breastfeeding coalitions, community-based organizations, national non-governmental organizations, and relevant governmental agencies.
 This convening is designed to develop and strengthen leadership capacity to effectively protect, promote, and support breastfeeding at the national, state, and local/community levels.

 Proposal submissions should be consistent with the conference theme and align with one of the three learning arcs and the associated objectives.
-The submission deadline is Sunday, February 7, 2021 at 11:59 PM (Pacific Time).
+The submission deadline has been extended to Monday, February 15, 2021 at 11:59 PM (Pacific Time).

 Conference Learning Arcs & Objectives